-Actually, Irish monks founded the wider Schottenstift abbey that houses the church, arriving at the invitation of the first Duke of Austria (Heinrich II.
+Actually, Irish monks founded the wider Schottenstift abbey that houses the church, arriving at the invitation of the first Duke of Austria (our Heinrich II.
 Jasomirgott) way back in the 12th century.
 The complex passed into the care of the Benedictines in the early 15th century.

 The apparent confusion disappears when you take a closer look at the history of the term, “Scot” (and who doesn’t want to do that?).
 In earlier centuries, the word applied to various Gaelic peoples, notably those from Ireland.

 The original Romanesque church on this site enjoyed its consecration in 1200.
 Meanwhile, over in Mongolia, a fellow named Temüjin Borjigin had yet to assume the title of Genghis Khan.
-(So that’s the kind of age we’re dealing with here.)
+That’s the kind of age we’re dealing with here.

 Inside reflects the opulent decoration associated with that architectural era, with the gorgeous ceiling scrollwork a standout for me.